 Jim Wright paints landscapes with huge skies and rolling hills, the drama of the crashing waves, the power of nature.
-Last week he was painting near Cape Wrath, the most north-westerly point of the mainland of the United Kingdom.
 He very generously shares his thoughts on painting out of doors in the passage below.

 I have always been drawn to and inspired by the effects of light on the sea and the land, but in the last few years my work has focused far more on portraying the energy I experience.
 This change of focus is largely attributable to spending more time painting en plein air.
 Energy itself isn’t visible, but to witness huge waves roaring in, the explosions of spray, the wind carrying the spray, spume and spindrift and hear the sonic booms, this is what I find exciting.
 I respond to this energy by working in a more spontaneous way, and consequently I’ve found my painting is far more free flowing and satisfying.

 Understanding a place is particularly important in my practice, Ardnamurchan Point and Cape Cornwall are two places I return to again and again, because I know there are strong flows of energy at these points as well as a purity of light.
 I’ve spent time discovering the places I want to paint from and ways that I can do it safely.
 I do continue to extend my knowledge of the area and the differing conditions, but if the weather is inspiring, having done the groundwork, I can begin painting as soon as I arrive.